Common developmental delays in twins can make it seem like your twins aren’t progressing as you’d expect or when compared to siblings or peers.

 Your twins are going to reach milestones at different times as they continue to grow.
 These differences are natural and should be expected.
 You may very well have one twin developmentally delayed while the other is progressing at a faster pace.

-Your twins will start talking at different times, walking at different times, crawling at different times, sleeping through the night, growing teeth, losing teeth, etc. All of these milestones are going to come at different times.
+Your twins will start talking at different times, walking at different times, crawling at different times, sleeping through the night, growing teeth, losing teeth, etc. All of these twin development milestones are going to come at different times.
+You’ll surely see one twin developing faster than the other.
+This is totally normal.

 If you see or are worried about any of these delays in your twins, talk with their pediatrician.
 Since twins are typically born early, you may hear about them having an “adjusted age” that accounts for their premature delivery.
 The adjusted age of your twins can help you reset expectations on when certain milestones should be hit.